google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 PublicationsPublications in reputable conferences, journals, or workshops.

-Professional ExperienceRelevant work demonstrating pertinent skills and knowledge.
+Professional ExperienceRelevant work demonstrates pertinent skills and knowledge.

 Note: Publications in peer-reviewed journals are huge indicators of research involvement.
 Conversely, publications in pay-to-publish or predatory journals are often viewed negatively and may even count against the applicant.